borisding/universsr/README.md

 - The server renderer (which is also Express middleware) will be used in conjunction with `webpack-hot-server-middleware` for ensuring the bundle is with the latest compilation without restarting the server over and over again.

-- We are not transpiling all server-side code since Node.js has already [supported](https://node.green/) most of the ES2015 syntax. `esm` package is used for `import` and `export` in those non-transpiled code.
-This keeps syntax consistent and also spares room for future ES Module transition in Node.
+- We are not transpiling all server-side code since Node.js has already [supported](https://node.green/) most of the ES2015 syntax. `esm` package is used for `import`/`export` and CJS interop in Node.js code.
+This keeps syntax consistent and also spares room for future ES Module transition.

 **[Back to top](#table-of-contents)**

-## Express and Redux Middlewares
+## Express Middlewares and Logger

-There are two categories of middleware in this starter:

-**Express Middlewares**
+**Middlewares**

-- Several custom Express middlewares are provided and located in `./src/middlewares/express` directory.
-Middlewares are being shared between app and api.
+- Several custom Express middlewares are provided and located in `./src/middlewares`.
+Middlewares can be shared between app and api.
 The usage and description are as follows:

 > How to use Express middleware, please check out [Using Middleware](https://expressjs.com/en/guide/using-middleware.html) documentation.